GaloisInc/adapt/classifier/phase3/marker/ReadMe.md

 marker injection
 ================

-We will focus on `ta5attack2` using PID-based segmentation, injecting begin / end markers for grammar terminals into the sequence of logged events:
+We have focused initially on the  `simple_with_marker_3` trace using PID-based segmentation, injecting begin / end markers for source code locations into the sequence of logged events:

 1. preamble events